Storyals Blog

 If you are used to email, you probably try to reduce email in order not to “spam” others.
 With Microsoft Teams it’s totally different.
 In Teams, we decide for ourselves what we want to “tune in to” so you can never “over-communicate”.

 Seeing each other is important for our collaboration.
-Let’s agree to use video whenever possible.
+Let's agree to use video whenever possible.
 If you are sitting at home and you don’t want to show your ugly sofa – just blur the background or replace it with another background image!
 [A tip here is to include a link of a corporate background that you can all use].
+If you don't feel comfortable being on camera, use your avatar!

 3. Contribute to an open dialog